 When I was eleven, I aimed the Kodak digital camera I got as a birthday present out of the moving car and toward a nearby giraffe, snapping a bunch of photos as I went.

-When I pulled the camera back to look at the images, I was astounded.
 Among the otherwise forgetful photos of ungulates was one picture of a giraffe, its head bending gracefully into the frame against a complete backdrop of wispy green grass, looking straight at the camera.
 To my eleven-year-old eyes, it was perfect.
 And, it was completely unexpected, not nearly what I remember seeing though the viewfinder.
 It felt like a gift from the giraffe.

 I no longer have the photograph, but since then a camera has been an integral part of how I see things.
 I’m forever on the hunt for more surprises and gifts from the simple things in life.
 These are a few of my favorites.